 Dinali Fernando, MD, MPH is the Medical Director of the Libertas Center.
-She is a Board Certified Attending Emergency Medicine Physician in the Emergency Medicine Department at Elmhurst Hospital, and an Assistant Professor at the Mount Sinai School of Medicine.
+She is a Board Certified Attending Emergency Medicine Physician in the Emergency Medicine Department at Elmhurst Hospital, and an Associate Professor at the Mount Sinai School of Medicine.
 Her public health training focused on immigrant and refugee health.
 She has received intensive training in trauma care, psychiatric disorders including depression, anxiety and somatization, gynecological trauma and obstetrical emergencies.

 Walter Fendrich, LCSW-R is a part-time therapist at the Libertas Center.
 Mr. Fendrich received his MSW from Hunter College School of Social Work, City University of New York in 1997.
 Through his professional work with the culturally diverse populations at the American Red Cross, Safe Horizon, and the EHC Department of Obstetrics and Gynecology, Mr. Fendrich has extensive experience working with immigrants and refugees, providing culturally sensitive counseling for a variety of trauma related mental health issues.

 Josephine (Jojo) Tong, LMSW, is a Social Worker at the Libertas Center for Human Rights.
 She graduated from Columbia University with her MSW in the Advanced General Practitioner and Programming track with a specialization in contemporary social issues.
 During her time at Columbia, she interned at Henry Street Settlement and the Libertas Center for Human Rights (and is excited to be back!)
 Prior to returning to The Libertas Center, Jojo was working as a clinical social worker at Charles B Wang Community Health Center doing both clinical and quality assurance work for the Social Work Department.
 Moreover, Josephine has previously interned in the Department of Social Service in Hong Kong as well as the International Organization for Migration (IOM) in Geneva.